-Many people assume that once they have been granted a US trademark registration, they can never be sued for trademark infringement.
+Many people assume that once they’ve been granted a US trademark registration, they can never be sued for trademark infringement.
 They think of a US trademark registration as an impenetrable shield that allows them to do whatever they want with their trademark and not suffer any consequences.
-The reality is that owning a US trademark registration does not guarantee that you have the right to use your trademark under all circumstances.
-Sadly, some individuals learn this lesson the hard way when they are served with a trademark infringement lawsuit at their home or business.
-My goal is to help make sure that this unfortunate situation does not happen to you.
+The reality is that owning a US trademark registration doesn’t guarantee that you have the right to use your trademark under all circumstances.
+Sadly, some individuals learn this lesson the hard way when they’re served with a trademark infringement lawsuit at their home or business.
+My goal is to help make sure that this unfortunate situation doesn’t happen to you.

 As you can see, trademark law has the potential to create a very strange situation in which the owner of a US trademark registration would actually be prohibited from using its registered trademark throughout the entire United States if you could show that you were using your unregistered trademark nationwide before the owner of the registration applied to register its mark.

-The bottom line is that while ownership of a US trademark registration provides many important benefits and protections, it does not necessarily establish who has the exclusive right to use a particular trademark in a particular region of the United States.
+The bottom line is that while ownership of a US trademark registration provides many important benefits and protections, it doesn’t necessarily establish who has the exclusive right to use a particular trademark in a particular region of the United States.
 Prior users of trademarks have significant legal protections under US trademark law and can prevent owners of trademark registrations from using their trademarks under certain circumstances.
-If you fail to respect those trademark rights, you will likely find yourself wishing that you did.
+If you fail to respect those trademark rights, you’ll likely find yourself wishing that you did.